-In the pivotal study, the STAR Ankle showed favorable results when compared to ankle fusion.
-STAR patients had superior effectiveness compared to ankle fusion and had comparable safety results when compared to ankle fusion.1
+In an important clinical study, the STAR™ Ankle showed favorable results when compared to ankle fusion.
+Treatment with the STAR™ Ankle showed superior effectiveness and comparable safety results when compared to ankle fusion.1

 IMPORTANT INFORMATION ABOUT ANKLE REPLACEMENT

 Indications: The Scandinavian Total Ankle Replacement (STAR Ankle) is indicated for use as a non-cemented implant to replace a painful arthritic ankle joint due to osteoarthritis, post-traumatic arthritis or rheumatoid arthritis.

 Contra-Indications: Active or prior deep infection in the ankle joint or adjacent bones, Skeletal immaturity, Bone stock inadequate to support the device including: Severe osteoporotic or osteopenia condition or other conditions resulting in poor bone quality , Avascular necrosis of the talus, Prior surgery and / or injury that has adversely affected ankle bone quality, Malalignment or severe deformity of involved or adjacent anatomic structures including: Hindfoot or forefoot malalignment precluding plantigrade foot, Significant malalignment of the knee joint.
 Insufficient ligament support that cannot be repaired with soft tissue stabilization, Neuromuscular disease resulting in lack of normal muscle function about the affected ankle, Lower extremity vascular insufficiency demonstrated by Doppler arterial pressure, Charcot joint or peripheral neuropathy that may lead to Charcot joint of the affected ankle, Prior arthrodesis at the ankle joint , Poor skin and soft tissue quality about the surgical site.